shamimaaktar1/ChatGPT4SA/README.md

 ### Phase 2: Enabling Collaborative Architecting

 <p>
- The three tasks of architectural analysis, synthesis, and evalution provide the basis for collaborative architecture.
+ The three tasks of architectural analysis, synthesis, and evalution provide the basis for collaborative architecting.
 </p>

 #### Architectural Analysis